naugtur/naugtur.github.com/generator/contents/articles/versioning-shared-ci-config/index.md

 We've been using this for a few weeks now and It's proving useful for sharing parts of Gitlab CI configuration across 25 independent apps.

 I should post some more tips for dealing with maintenance across many applications without the need of a monorepo.
 Maybe a series of posts?
 Let me know on twitter.

+More updates on shared CI config coming soon!